 Paracetamol is an over-the-counter (OTC) generic pain reliever for adults and children.
 In many places, including the US and the UK, paracetamol is sold generically as acetaminophen.
 Tylenol® and Panadol® are two of the most common brand name versions available in some parts of the world.
 Paracetamol can usually be purchased in tablet, capsule, liquid, or suppository formulations, and it may also be administered intravenously or intramuscularly by qualified medical personnel.

-Doctors recommend that adults take one or two 500 milligram pills every four to six hours for pain relief.
-To make sure that one stays well away from a paracetamol overdose, no more than 4000 milligrams should be taken in any 24-hour period.
+As far as painkillers go, it isn’t usually considered to be very strong, and as such minor overdoses aren’t usually big causes for concern.
+Healthcare providers generally recommend that adults take one or two 500 milligram pills every four to six hours for pain relief, and no more than 4000 milligrams should typically be taken in any 24-hour period.
 Children's doses are based on body weight at 2 teaspoons per 2.2 pounds (10 milligrams per kilogram) every four to six hours.

 Taking more than 7000 milligrams of this medication is likely to result in an overdose.
-This amount may vary somewhat depending upon the person's overall health and any other medications he is taking.
-A person in poor health on multiple medications, or someone who is alcoholic, may have an overdose threshold of less than 7000 milligrams.
+The precise amount may vary somewhat depending upon the person's overall health and any other medications he or she is taking.
+A person in poor health, someone on multiple medications, or someone who is alcoholic may have an overdose threshold of less than 7000 milligrams.

-Once a paracetamol overdose is evidenced, treatment should be started immediately.
+Once an overdose has happened or is suspected, it’s really important that treatment start right away.
 In the best of all circumstances, this would be within 8-12 hours of the overdose.
-Treatment must be administered in the hospital.
-Activated charcoal, gastric lavage, and/or ipecac syrup may be part of the treatment.
-According to the Cochrane Institute, activated charcoal appears to be the most effective at minimizing absorption of the drug.
-If someone survives a paracetamol overdose, the liver and other organs will generally heal within several weeks to a few months.
+Treatment must usually be administered in a hospital or other staffed medical clinic.
+Activated charcoal, gastric lavage, and ipecac syrup may all be part of the treatment and can help minimize the drug’s absorption.
+In most cases, the liver and other organs will heal within several weeks to a few months after the incident.